andyjohn23/django-photo/gallery/README.md

    ```

 ## BEHAVIOUR DRIVEN DEVELOPMENT
-1. Users get to search, download and share photos.
+1. Users get to search, download and share photos

 ## TECHNOLOGY USED